If you’re active on social media or enjoy reading blogs, you’ve likely noticed how popular quotes have become.

-Whatever the case, quotes can be powerful.
+Whatever the case, quotes can be a powerful thing.

 Why Weave Quotes Into Blog Posts?